Associate Professor of Educational and Social Statistics, UCL

-Jake is Senior Research Fellow in Education, Evaluation and Inequality in the Department of Learning and Leadership at UCL Institute of Education.
+Jake is Associate Professor of Educational and Social Statistics in the Centre for Education Improvement Science and Department of Learning and Leadership at UCL Institute of Education.
 He also collaborates with members of the Centre for Longitudinal Studies and the Quantitative Social Science centre at UCL Institute of Education.
 Jake's research focuses on understanding the causes and consequences of educational inequality and evaluating policies and programmes aiming to reduce it.

 Jake is an Associate Fellow of the Jacobs Foundation Pathways to Adulthood programme.
 He has previously worked as a Research Fellow at the National Institute of Economic and Social Research and as a Committee Specialist to the House of Commons Education Committee.
 He completed a PhD in Economics of Education focusing on inequality in university access at UCL Institute of Education.